MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ---
 # Code configuration for enabling Teams SSO for tabs

 The next step is to update your sample app with the app configuration details you defined in Azure AD.
+Teams SSO can be implemented only with Azure Active Directory (Azure AD).

 > [!NOTE]
 > **Prerequisites**: